White wine: Middle Ages

 Wine merchants failed to survive the fall of the Western Roman Empire and viticulture declined dramatically.
 The Germanic tribes preferred to drink beer and did not see the value of the wine trade.
 The decline of viticulture was intensified when Vikings cut the sea lanes in the Atlantic.
 In the south the Saracens were making Ghazw or raids.
 These campaigns in southern Europe caused Languedoc, Provence, Southern Italy, and the Douro Valley to become depopulated – the people being taken into slavery or fleeing the threat.

-Knowledge about the culture of grapevines was conserved by the Catholic Church: wine was necessary for the celebration of Mass and the monks planted vines at high latitudes and increased the monastic acreages.
+Knowledge about the culture of grapevines was conserved by the Catholic Church: Wine was necessary for the celebration of Mass, and the monks planted vines at high latitudes and increased the monastic acreages.
 Difficult to transport and store, wine long remained a product for local consumption.
 The trade was re-established initially after the enrichment of the nobles and prelates because, as with the Romans, the art of the table reflected the reputation of the host.

 River trade was of great importance in the development of vineyards.
 The Germanic countries benefited from the navigability of the Rhine and the Danube so they could export their production.
-Charlemagne contributed to this growth by enacting his Capitulare de villis which included a set of rules on the cultivation of the vine in all areas.
+Charlemagne contributed to this growth by enacting his Capitulare de villis which included a set of rules on the cultivation of the vine in all areas, and the sanitary production of wines.
 It was an era of great development of the culture of white wine in Germany and Austria.
-The Central European vineyards reached 100,000 hectares, which was three and a half times the area in the 1990s.
-From the 13th century traders distinguished vinum hunicum (wine of the Huns), which was drunk by the people, from vinum francium (Wine of the Franks) which was the wine for the wealthy aristocracy.
+The German vineyards reached 400,000 hectares in the 15th century, which is four times the area encompassed by German vineyards in the 21st century.
+From the 13th century, traders distinguished vinum hunicum (wine of the Huns), which was drunk by the people, from vinum francium (Wine of the Franks) which was the wine for the wealthy aristocracy.
+This terminology persisted so long that for centuries, when defining wine qualities, "Fränkisch" was used to designate a "fine" quality, and "Heunisch" was used for "coarse."
+The practice of constituting grapes as Frankish or Hunnic varieties left impacts that last to this day - exemplified through varieties including Blaufränkisch (Blue Frankish) and Weisser Heunisch (White Hunnic).
 There was recognition of varieties of Riesling and Sylvaner from the late Middle Ages.